NicThelander/Haskell_stack_interpreter/readme.txt

 replacing bytecode/test_bytecode with whatever file contains the bytecode you want to run.

-Please note that subtract is rather odd when using loops, if you chain subtractions, it will keep minus-ing the head from second element, meaning once it's negative it will invert like '- (-x)' which can be kind of odd in the concept of looping, I tried out changing it using a flag and abs to make it always lower the value but although that would be intuitive for looping, it doesn't really make sense for a subtraction function, so I decided to revert it.
+Please note that subtract is rather odd when using loops, if you chain subtractions, it will keep minus-ing the head from second element, meaning once it's negative it will invert like so '- (-x)' which can be kind of odd in the concept of looping, I tried out changing it using a flag and abs to make it always lower the value but although that would be intuitive for looping in the traditional sense, it doesn't really make sense for a repeating of a subtraction function as that's what's happening here, so I decided to leave it as is.

 I also allow looping for arithmetic and for loading new values only, the other commands will raise an error that states such.